fluree/docs.flur.ee/src/content/0.15.0/docs/start/basic_schema.md

 ### Adding Sample Data

-You can issue the below transaction to add some sample data into your database.
+You can issue the below transaction to add some sample data into your ledger.
 The below transaction adds four users, three chats, four comments, three artists, and three movies.

 <pre style="height: 200px;overflow-y: scroll"><code class="language-flureeql">
 [{